 Figure SI-1.

-Comparison of NREL and ANL (Wu et al. 2013) estimates of blue water used to produce biomass (in M3 Mg-1) by state.
-The comparison for corn grain is shown in frame A and for soybean in frame B. Blue dots represent stations in the NREL data and county averages in the ANL data.
+Comparison of Nation Renewable Energy Laboratory (BioSpatial H2O) and Argonne National Laboratory (Wu et al. 2013) estimates of blue water use

+Blue water used to produce biomass in M3 Mg-1 by state.
+The comparison for corn grain is shown in frame A and for soybeans in frame B. Blue dots represent stations in the NREL data and county averages in the ANL data.
 Box and whisker plots represent the average value along with the 2.5th, 25th, 50th, 75th, and 90th percentiles.
-NREL blue water use data represents maximum blue water use to get “full yields”.
-ANL data is based on USDA survey data (NASS 2013).
+NREL blue water use data represent maximum blue water use to get “full yields.”
+ANL data are based on USDA survey data (NASS 2013).

 Frame A